mitchwatt/mitchwatt.github.io/_pages/about.md

 We study the price impact of small perturbations to Walrasian equilibrium, as might be caused by changes in the supply vector, changes in the set of participants, or misreports by an agent.
 A (nested) sequence of markets is *perturbation-proof* if, given any supply vector, the price impact of any bounded perturbation is inversely proportional to the number of agents.
 Perturbation-proofness implies good incentive properties of Walrasian equilibrium in large markets and robustness of prices to small misspecifications.
 Replica economies are perturbation-proof if and only if the base economy's demand correspondence is *strongly monotone*.
 When buyers' preferences are drawn identically and independently from a type distribution with a strongly monotone *expected* demand correspondence, the resulting sequence of economies is perturbation-proof with high probability.
 We argue that strong monotonicity of the expected demand correspondence is a realistic assumption in economic models with indivisibilities, reflecting variety in the set of possible preferences and uncertainty about reservation prices associated with demand changes.

-### Congestion in Labor Markets (with [Shoshana Vasserman](https://shoshanavasserman.com/) and [John J. Horton](http://john-joseph-horton.com/))
+### Reducing Congestion in Labor Markets: A Case Study in Simple Market Design (with [Shoshana Vasserman](https://shoshanavasserman.com/) and [John J. Horton](http://john-joseph-horton.com/))
 _Link coming soon_

+Many matching markets are suspected to suffer from inefficient levels of congestion.
+We show this is a real concern in an online labor market and present results of two market-wide experiments designed to reduce congestion.
-We report the results of a field experiment on an online labor market platform that introduced a ``soft'' cap on the number of applications that could be received for a job opening and the number of days applications were accepted.
+The first intervention introduced a "soft" cap on the number of applications that could be received for a job opening and the number of days applications were accepted.
 Despite reducing the number of applications per opening, the intervention did not reduce the hiring probability or reported match quality.
-We interpret this as evidence of _inefficient congestion_: before the intervention, applicants submitted too many applications to popular jobs and too few to less popular ones.
-We show that inefficient congestion can arise due to a "missing market" for job applications and the associated failure of applicants to internalize their effects on the hiring probability of competing applicants.
+A second, more complex intervention that attempted to price externalities directly failed.
 We find that application fees introduced by the platform reduced hire rates and competition among candidates, suggesting that these fees may have been miscalibrated or higher than socially efficient.

 ### [Risk aversion and auction design: Theoretical and empirical evidence](https://doi.org/10.1016/j.ijindorg.2021.102758) (with  [Shoshana Vasserman](https://shoshanavasserman.com/) )
 _International Journal of Industrial Organization, 79 (2021)_